Skip to content

 • Version of VASP requested (VASP 6.x):

-ALCF compiles the latest release of VASP on a per-request basis.
-We do not offer support for compiling customized versions of VASP with plugins.
+ALCF suport team compiles the latest release of VASP on a per-request basis.
+We do not offer support for compiling customized versions of VASP or with plugins.
 Support for scientific runs that encounter performance or numerical issues should be directed to the official VASP support mailing list or the VASP user forum.
-Limited support is available for fatal errors encountered at runtime.
+ALCF can provide limited help with fatal runtime errors encountered on ALCF systems.

-Once the user licence is validated, they will be added to the UNIX groups: vasp6 or vasp65 , and get access to the subdirectories in /soft/applications/vasp.
+Once the user licence is validated, ALCF will add the user to the UNIX groups: vasp65 or vasp6 , and grant access to the subdirectories in /soft/applications/vasp.

 How to obtain the code